-On a related note, you’ll want to be sure that you’re not standing too far away, which will cause your paint to splatter and won’t adequately cover the target area.
+On a related note, you’ll want to be sure that you’re not standing too far away, which will cause your paint to splatter and not adequately cover the target area.

 7 Different Ways to Prevent Overspray when Painting

-This will ensure that you get a clean and even finish on your target surface.
+Also, to have an effective paint job, you must know what steps to take to correct the problems.
+This will ensure you get a clean and even finish on your target surface.

-A DIY spray booth or a portable paint shelter (made up of plastic sheet) can help you out in building your own cabin where you can spray easily without worrying about spilling the paint all over your place.
+A DIY spray booth or a portable paint shelter (made of plastic sheets) can help you build your cabin where you can spray easily without worrying about spilling the paint all over your place.

-By working within this spray booth, you can dramatically reduce the chances of getting the paint sprinkles on your other items/surfaces in a room you are painting in.
+By working within this spray booth, you can dramatically reduce the chances of getting the paint sprinkled on your other items/surfaces in an area you are painting in.

 Just bring the items inside this enclosure and spray your stuff.

-If you do not have enough budget (for buying a spray booth) you can consider building a DIY shelter using some old cardboards to form a big box.
+If you do not have enough budget (to buy a booth), consider building a DIY shelter (in the form of a big box) using old cardboard.

-The only downside to using these booths is you can only use them for spraying smaller stuff (such as cabinets, chairs, tables, etc) and not the interior or exterior walls.
+The only downside to using these booths is that you can only spray smaller and movable stuff (such as cabinets, chairs, tables, etc.), not the interior or exterior walls and ceilings.

 2- Use Adhesive Tape or Cloth

-The smallest, as well as the cheapest you can use, is an adhesive tape or an old (but clean) cloth to cover your stuff.
+The smallest and cheapest you can use is adhesive tape or an old (but clean) cloth to cover your stuff.

-If it’s a smaller area, trims or edges, you fear to overspray, you can make use of tape.
-Or else wrapping the area with a piece of cloth (or a roll of plastic) can do a job.
+You can use tape if you fear overspray on trims and edges.
+Or else wrapping the area with a piece of cloth (or a roll of plastic) can do the job.

-Make sure that you do not use old newspapers to cover the area you do not want to get paint on.
-Paint when sprayed can sweep through these and can still damage your surfaces making it mess.
+Do not use old newspapers to cover the area you do not want to get paint on.
+Overspray paint can sweep through these and still damage your surfaces, making them a mess.

 3- Use the Right Type of Sprayer